State owners sell Germany's HSH Nordbank to buyout groups

 Private equity groups typically cut costs at companies they buy, intending to increase earnings and then sell them on for a higher price.
 Cerberus and J.C.
 Flowers will be looking to re-sell HSH in about seven years, sources close to the matter have said.

-In the medium term, one in three HSH jobs is at risk after the privatization, the sources have said.
+In the medium term, one in three HSH jobs is at risk after the privatisation, the sources have said.

 Like its peers, HSH has benefited from the first signs of recovery in the shipping market in recent months.
 It has been restructuring since the financial crisis, cutting its balance sheet from 205 billion euros in 2007 to 76 billion in September 2017 and slashing staff to 1,960 from 4,750.